nedarb/omni-launcher/README.md

-# Flash
+# Omni Launcher

 ![Preview](preview.gif)
 <br>
 <br>

-Flash is the super fast and smart way to manage all of your open tabs and bookmarks and quickly search your history.
+Omni Launcher is the super fast and smart way to manage all of your open tabs and bookmarks and quickly search your history.

 [👉 Get it now](https://chrome.google.com/webstore/detail/flash/fbjoongeclchimbjngcgdkoaoeoponmj)